licexicel/MapleStory-Equips-And-Calculation/README.md

 1.CalEquip.cs

-For calculations.
+With two type calculations.

+First,

-With scroll, flame, star, float Values.
+With scroll, flame, star, float values.

 Steps are show by order in script.

-Or More Details on
+Or more details on

 https://strategywiki.org/wiki/MapleStory/Spell_Trace_and_Star_Force

+Second,

+Scroll Analyze Sysyem,

+seems no error report from user?

 2.EquipmentDetails.cs

-503 Equips' Details with Class EquipmentDetails.
+503 equips' details with class EquipmentDetails.

 In EquipmentDetails,